Wood Flooring Patterns

 A parquet floor is a very traditional method of laying wood floors.
 The wood is laid in a repeated geometric pattern with the appearance of a checkerboard, sometimes with more complex patterns within each checkerboard square.
 This pattern gives a very distinct and sophisticated look to a room.
 However, due to the expense of laying a traditional parquet floor, many companies now use a prefabricated square module with parquet patterns laid out in a wood veneer.

-Again this is quite a traditional pattern but one that is coming back into the trend with some designers due to the different colours of the wood.
+Again this is quite a traditional pattern but one that is coming back on trend with some designers, for a more grand and luxurious look.
 In a herringbone pattern, the hardwood floor strips are laid in a diagonal zigzag plan that looks like twilled fabric.
 This pattern can be laid out in the traditional manner or with square modules, like the parquet design.